 Golf Course parcels represent very large areas and frontages.
 Most of the area involving golf courses is permanent open space.
-Golf courses do contain clubhouses and other structures and do benefit from pubhe hghting, landscaping and parks, but estimation of their benefits requires a formula dllferent from that apphed to other land uses.
+Golf courses do contain clubhouses and other structures and do benefit from public highting, landscaping and parks, but estimation of their benefits requires a formula different from that applied to other land uses.
 The golf courses are allotted 1.00 EDU benefit for each 1,000 FT of frontage and for each 200,000 SF of area.